15) Kuntres Rosh Chodesh Kislev, 5752: Greatest is the Effort From Below

 1. The level that is given from Above without any effort from below (because the effort from below (isarusa della’satta) cannot reach it);

-2. The level that comes from Above as a result of the isarusa della’satta;
+2. The level that comes from Above as a result of the effort from below (the isarusa della’satta);

 3. The level that is given as a gift, meaning that the effort from below can’t teach this level, but it is only given after the lower entities have perfected themselves (made themselves a vessel) and have drawn down the 2nd level.

-Having explained the lofty levels that are drawn down from Above in these variety of ways, the Rebbe then states that the revelation of “nifkadta” (the new “Ohr chodosh” of Rosh Chodesh) is greater even than the level that comes from Above as gift.
-This demands explanation, because the level that is given as a gift is so lofty that the effort from below can’t reach it, but the level of “nifkadta” (which is higher) can and is drawn down by the bittul of Yisroel?!
+Having explained the lofty levels that are drawn down from Above in these variety of ways, the Rebbe then states that the revelation of “nifkadta” (the new “Ohr chodosh” of Rosh Chodesh) is even greater than the level that comes from Above as gift!
+This demands explanation — the level that is given as a gift is so lofty that the effort from below can’t reach it, but the level of “nifkadta” (which is higher) can and is drawn down by the bittul of Yidden?!

-To understand this, the Rebbe explains how “nifkadta” is the bestowal (hashpoah) of Z”A* to Malchus, which are represented by Yehonoson and Dovid.
+To understand this, the Rebbe explains how the level of “nifkadta” is what Yehonoson gives over to Dovid.
+(In ruchniyus this is the 6 sefiros of Z”A giving hashpoah to Malchus.)
 This hashpoah is the inyan of “machar Chodesh”, the new moon.
-But since it states “tomorrow (machar) is the new moon”, it must be connected with the previous day, which is Erev Rosh Chodesh, the disappearance of the moon, “you are missing from your place” (yipaked moshavecho).
-And based on the sequence of expressions in the posuk, the Rebbe derives that there is a hashpoah (Vayomer lo Yehonoson) which gives the ability for Erev Rosh Chodesh (yipaked moshavecho) which in turn is what generates “nifkadta“.
+But since the posuk states “tomorrow (machar) is the new moon”, it must be connected with the day it’s being said, which is Erev Rosh Chodesh (the disappearance of the moon — “you are missing from your place” yipaked moshavecho).
+And based on the sequence of expressions in the posuk, the Rebbe derives that there is a hashpoah (Vayomer lo Yehonoson) which gives the ability for Erev Rosh Chodesh (yipaked moshavecho) which in turn is what generates the Ohr Chodosh (“nifkadta“).

 And further (based on the verse “Yitzchok the son of Avraham, Avraham gave birth to Yitzchok”): the awakening from below (Yitzchok) reaches higher than the place from which the awakening from Above (Avraham) comes from.
-Nonetheless, there must first be a bestowal from Above which enables the awakening from below — because the lower entity (the tachton) is unable to elevate itself without this bestowal from Above, which reveals the the power of the tachton to reach even higher than the bestowal from Above.
+Nonetheless, there must first be a bestowal from Above which enables the awakening from below — because the lower entity (the tachton) is unable to elevate itself without this bestowal from Above.
+This awakening from Above reveals the the power of the tachton to reach even higher than this very bestowal from Above.
 This really consists of two aspects: giving the power for “yipaked moshavecho“, the bittul and elevation; and for the “nifkadta” (the new Ohr Chodosh) that will come from this.
 Both the elevation of the tachton, and the hamshacha that it brings .

-This elevation of Malchus begins when she nullifies her existence and thus becomes a vessel for even greater elevations, until she becomes a crown אשת חיל עטרת בעלה.
-Now, it seems that the bittul of Malchus (erev Rosh Chodesh, yipaked moshavecho) is in order to bring the revelation of the Ohr Chodosh of Rosh Chodesh (nifkadta), as implied in the beginning of the maamor.
-But in the future the greatest quality of “yipaked moshavecho” will be that through it is drawn down the revelation of the root of Malchus itself.
-All of this also applies on a higher level to Yisroel (Malchus, the moon) and the Holy One, blessed be He (Z”A, the sun):
+This elevation of Malchus begins when she nullifies her existence — and thus becomes a vessel for even greater elevations, until she even becomes a crown אשת חיל עטרת בעלה.
+Now, it seems that the bittul of Malchus (erev Rosh Chodesh, yipaked moshavecho) is an avoidah which is performed in order to bring the revelation of the Ohr Chodosh of Rosh Chodesh (nifkadta) (as implied in the beginning of the maamor).
+But in fact, the greatest quality of the avoidah of bittul, of “yipaked moshavecho” (which will be revealed in the future) is that through this avoidah is drawn down the revelation of the root of Malchus itself — the same Malchus which is performing this avoidah.

 The bittul of Yisroel brings about that HKBH remembers them, so to speak, and redeems them… And, like the moon which will not need to receive from the sun, through the bittul of Yisroel it becomes revealed that Yisroel and the Holy One are all one ישראל וקודשא בריך הוא כולא חד, and therefore they will not need, so to speak, to receive from the Holy One, blessed be He, for they are truly one.
 And more than this, Yisroel are bestowing, so to speak, to the Holy One — the crown of her husband.

-All of this comes to explain, in the language of Chassidus, that although we are presently laboring to bring about the revelation of Moshiach in the world (accompanied by the great revelations of the true and complete Geuloh), these revelations (Ohr Chodosh) are not going to be the real chiddush.
-The real chiddush and the highest revelation will be the avoidah itself that we are performing now — persisting to labor from below with tremendous bittul for more than 25 years since we last experienced the revealed hashpoah from Above.
+All of this comes to explain, in the language of Chassidus, our present avoidah.
+Although we are presently laboring to bring about the revelation of Moshiach and Geuloh in the world, these revelations (Ohr Chodosh) are not going to be the real chiddush.
+The real chiddush, and the highest revelation, will be the avoidah itself that we are performing now — persisting to labor from below with tremendous bittul for more than 30 years (since we last experienced the revealed hashpoah from Above).

 * “Zeir Anpin”, which refers to the six sefiros from Chesed through Yesod